16 Most Stunning Sedona Sunset Spots in Arizona 2026

 Important notes:

-- Cathedral Rock Sedona: The Red Rock Pass is required to access this point by car.
+- Cathedral Rock, Sedona: The Red Rock Pass is required to access this point by car.

 - Red Rock Crossing Sunset: A red rock pass is needed to start on this trail.